mike-ward/talk-riotjs/slides.md

 -   Expressions are pre-compiled and cached for high performance

--   Lifecycle events for more control
+-   Life-cycle events for more control

 -   Server-side rendering of custom tags for universal (isomorphic) applications